 To figure out whether or not you have a good idea for a business, your first step is going to be getting the idea out of your head and onto paper.

 Now, you don’t need a detailed plan including all the necessary business plan sections to do this—you simply need to write a “pitch,” or a one-page overview of your business, including the problem you’re solving, your solution, an overview of your market, your competition, and your team.
 By writing a Lean Plan, you can quickly sort the wheat from the chaff, so that you end up with a business idea you can really get behind.

 Start writing your Lean Plan

 The first step in the Lean Planning process is documenting your business idea.
-You can do this using a One-Page Pitch, which is your best guess at the problem you’re solving and a summary of your solution, as well as an overview of your intended target customer.
+You can do this using a Lean Plan, which is your best guess at the problem you’re solving and a summary of your solution, as well as an overview of your intended target customer.

 If you want to figure out your business strategy right from the start, this article will explain how to do just that.
 Within one hour, you’ll have something to work with!